 Make sure that your business’s data is always secure and that your cyber insurance premiums are reduced by implementing the following security practices and solutions:

 - Multi-factor authentication: Most Microsoft enterprise accounts are hacked because multi-factor authentication (MFA) is not activated.
 MFA adds extra protection to accounts by requiring multiple verifications to verify your identity.
 Begin with email, and then use MFA on applications where possible.
+Microsoft states9% of attacks can be prevented with this one simple action.

 - Data backup and recovery: Having a full data backup can make the difference between losing all data and recovering business operations after a ransomware attack.
 A custom data backup and recovery strategy should be developed for the company.